mrevanishere/django-site/README.md

 # Django Site
-This is all of the code of my website [mrevanishere](https://mrevanishere.com).
+This is some of the code from my website [mrevanishere](https://mrevanishere.com).

-I'm not a JavaScript person (yet), so I'm keeping the site look simple but nice.
+## Motivation
+I wanted to build this to have a nice place to host my future projects and portfolio and to learn Django.

+## Tech
+Built with
+* Django
+* debian
+* apache
+* SQL
+* https

 # Tabs/Features
 ## Articles